Hail Damage Car Repair, Write-Offs, and Replacement Options

 First, you’ll need to get any windscreen damage repaired to a safe standard.
 Learn what windscreen cracks are safe/legal to drive with here.
 If your windscreen is cracked to the point of it being illegal to drive, you’ll need a mobile windscreen repairer to visit you, or arrange a tow to a nearby smash repairer.

-Your smash repairer will decide if the car is safe to drive.
+Your smash repairer will decide if the car is safe to drive and mechanically sound.
 If the hail damage hasn’t affected the mechanical integrity of the car, you may be able to keep driving it as is.
 If it’s not safe to drive, your smash repairer will give you a quote for the repair.

 How much does hail damage repair cost?

-Hail damage repair bills can range anywhere between $1,000 to $10,000.
+Depending on the extent of the dents and panels involved, hail damage car repair can cost anywhere from $1,000 to over $10,000.
 In some cases it can be even more, especially if your car needs expensive replacement parts.

 If your car is safe to drive it’s a mixed blessing.
 You’ve still got a car, but its value will drop significantly.
 The new value will depend on the model of car and amount of damage, but you could see a value drop of 10%-50%, sometimes more than 50%.

 Depending on the damage, you may have to spend some time without a car.
 If that’s the case, you’ll want to think how to get around without one.
-Scroll down (or click here) to see a few ways to live without a car.
+Scroll down for a few ways to live without a car.

 Dealing with hail damage when you are insured